Guide

 Equanimity does not mean ignoring signals of injury.
 If you experience sharp, sudden pain that feels like something tearing or popping, stop and adjust.
 The practice is about observing discomfort with wisdom, not about damaging your body through stubbornness.

-- Talk to the teacher — During the course, you can request brief interviews with the assistant teacher.
+• Talk to the teacher.
+During the course, you can request brief interviews with the assistant teacher.
 If your pain is severe or you need guidance on how to work with it, ask.
-They've worked with many students with chronic pain conditions.
+They have worked with many students with chronic pain conditions.

-- Adjust your expectations — You may not be able to sit as still as other students.
-That's fine.
+• Adjust your expectations.
+You may not be able to sit as still as other students.
+That is fine.
 Work within your body's limits.
-Equanimity applies here too — don't compare your practice to anyone else's.
+Equanimity applies here too; don't compare your practice to anyone else's.

-There is a perspective in Vipassana that reframes pain entirely.
-Pain is one of the strongest sensations you can observe.
-Because it commands attention so forcefully, it's actually excellent material for developing equanimity.
-If you can learn to observe intense knee pain without reacting, you can observe anything without reacting.
+There is a perspective in the tradition that reframes pain entirely.
+Pain is one of the strongest sensations a practitioner encounters.
+Because it commands attention so forcefully, it is often described as excellent material for developing equanimity.

-This doesn't mean you should seek out pain or glorify suffering.
-It means that if pain is already part of your life — as it is for millions of people with chronic conditions — Vipassana offers a way to transform it from an obstacle into a training ground.
+This doesn't mean anyone should seek out pain or glorify suffering.
+It means that if pain is already part of your life (as it is for millions of people with chronic conditions), the tradition offers a way to approach it as a training ground rather than only an obstacle.

 For more on the science behind these findings, see our scientific evidence page.
 For information about whether Vipassana is safe for your specific situation, see our safety guide.